-- the design, initiation, progress, size, timing, costs and results of preclinical studies and clinical trials for our product candidates; - the outcome, timing and cost of regulatory approvals by the U.S. Food and Drug Administration (FDA) and comparable foreign regulatory authorities, including the potential for the FDA or comparable foreign regulatory authorities to require that we perform more studies than, or evaluate clinical endpoints other than those that we currently expect; - the timing and costs associated with our manufacturing technology transfer; - the timing and costs associated with manufacturing NeoCart and our future product candidates for clinical trials, preclinical studies and, if approved, for commercial sale; - the cost of establishing sales, marketing and distribution capabilities for NeoCart, or any products for which we may receive regulatory approval;

-- the number and characteristics of product candidates that we pursue; - · the extent to which we are required to pay milestone or other payments under our in-license agreements and the timing of such payments; - · the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - · our need to expand our research and development activities, including our need and ability to hire additional employees; - our need to implement additional infrastructure and internal systems and hire additional employees to operate as a public company and prepare to support the commercialization of NeoCart, if approved; and - the effect of competing technological and market developments.
+- the outcome, timing and cost of regulatory approvals by the U.S. Food and Drug Administration (FDA) and comparable foreign regulatory authorities, including the potential for the FDA or comparable foreign regulatory authorities to require that we perform more studies than, or evaluate clinical endpoints other than those that we currently expect; - the timing and costs associated with our manufacturing technology transfer; - the timing and costs associated with manufacturing NeoCart and our future product candidates for clinical trials, preclinical studies and, if approved, for commercial sale; - the cost of establishing sales, marketing and distribution capabilities for NeoCart, or any products for which we may receive regulatory approval; - our ability to obtain adequate reimbursement from payors for any product which may be commercialized, if approved; - the design, initiation, progress, size, timing, costs and results of non-clinical studies and clinical trials for our product candidates; - the number and characteristics of product candidates that we pursue; - the extent to which we are required to pay milestone or other payments under our in-license agreements and the timing of such payments; - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - our need to expand our research and development activities, including our need and ability to hire additional employees; - our need to implement additional infrastructure and internal systems and hire additional employees to operate as a public company and prepare to support the commercialization of NeoCart, if approved; and - the effect of competing technological and market developments.